-10. Principle behind CMT
+11. Principle behind CMT

-- The CMT test is also called the T-pol test. - T-pol is a cleaning detergent which binds with the DNA of the cells and forms a gel. - A good alternative for T-pol are most ordinary dish wash detergents. - In India they call it for that reason the Surf test, while in England the P&G brand fairy is used.
+- The CMT test is also called the T-pol test. - T-pol is a cleaning detergent which binds with the DNA of the cells and forms a gel. - T-pol is mostly industrially used.
+In commercial CMT test, often bromo-cresol is used to turn sour (mastitis) milk dark blue. - The commercial solutions are relatively expensive.
+A good alternative for T-pol are most ordinary dish wash detergents.
+They do exactly the same and give reliable test results. - In India they call it for that reason the Surf test, while in England the P&G brand fairy is used.
 The Dutch know this brand as Dreft. - Do not dilute the detergent before use!